WeR-stats/workshop-setup_cloud_machine_data_science/README.md

   <a name="add-public"/>

 ### Add *public* group and repository
-One of the main problems beginners encounter when they start using Linux, and *Shiny* in particular,  is the There are a few different solutions, each with its own ups and downs.
-This solution will become practical also when we'll start using docker
+One of the main problems beginners encounter when they start using Linux, and *Shiny* in particular,  is related to file permissions.
+Each  file admits
+There are a few different solutions, each with its own ups and downs.
+This solution will become practical also when using docker containers to deploy shiny applications..
 ~~~
 sudo groupadd public
 sudo usermod -aG public usrname